Home › Leadership

 Chief Scientific Officer and Senior Vice President, Hackensack Meridian Health Center for Discovery and Innovation

-David Perlin, PhD is the founding Chief Scientific Officer and Senior Vice President for the Hackensack Meridian Health Center for Discovery and Innovation.
-He is a highly accomplished senior administrator and biomedical researcher focused on combatting opportunistic infections in cancer, transplant and other high risk patients.
-Dr. Perlin was most recently Executive Director and Professor at the Rutgers University, New Jersey Medical School where he led the 77-year old Public Health Research Institute (PHRI), a center for the study of infectious diseases.
-In the past 12 years, he helped PHRI attract more than $230 million in grant support and develop a robust portfolio of patents and licenses resulting in FDA-approved products.
-Dr. Perlin’s research emphasizes studies to diagnose and overcome drug resistant fungal and bacterial infections in high-risk patients, and he is widely regarded as a global leader in antifungal drug resistance, molecular diagnostics, and antifungal drug development.
-He has published more than 250 papers and book chapters, and has co-authored two books.
-His laboratory is supported by multiple grants from the NIH, CDC, Pharma and biopharma sectors.
+David Perlin, Ph.D. is the founding Chief Scientific Officer and Senior Vice President for the Hackensack Meridian Health Center for Discovery and Innovation.
+He is a highly accomplished senior administrator and biomedical researcher focused on infectious diseases, cancer, transplant and other high-risk patients.
+Dr. Perlin is an expert in drug discovery and drug resistance mechanisms, and he has helped develop novel therapeutics and diagnostics against high threat bacteria, viruses, and fungi.
+He has published more than 300+ papers and book chapters, and has co-authored two books.
+His laboratory is supported by multiple grants from the NIH, Pharma and biopharma sectors.

 David Siegel, M.D., Ph.D.